Zeioth/compiler.nvim/README.md

 }
 ```

-All you have to do now is to open the compiler and select `Build and run`.
-You will see the results.
+Open the compiler and select `Build and run`.
+You will see the compilation results.

 ![screenshot_2023-07-25_23-56-57_069109256](https://github.com/Zeioth/compiler.nvim/assets/3357792/fd102350-ca44-4501-9cb0-db2ea0093264)